Late Miami Marlins pitcher Jose Fernandez was framed in deadly boat crash investigation, lawyer claims

 The late Miami Marlins pitcher Jose Fernandez was framed in the state’s investigation that blamed him for the boating accident that killed him and two others in 2016, his lawyer argued Monday.

-Attorney Ralph Fernandez – who is not related to the former first-round pick – made the argument in a legal filing in Miami-Dade Circuit Court that investigators falsely determined that Fernandez was to blame for crashing his boat into a Miami Beach jetty in the on Sept.
+Attorney Ralph Fernandez – who is not related to the former first-round pick – made the argument in a legal filing in Miami-Dade Circuit Court that investigators falsely determined that Fernandez was to blame for crashing his boat into a Miami Beach jetty on Sept.
 25, 2016, the Sun-Sentinel reported.

 The Florida Wildlife Commission determined in March 2017 that Fernandez, Emilio Macias, 27, and Eduardo Rivero, 25, had all been drinking before the deadly wreck.
 Macias and Rivero’s estates are suiting Fernandez’s estate for $2 million apiece, according to the Miami Herald.